dellow/Web-Framework/README.md

 ### Profile
 The current profile will also effect the optimisation of the release.
 For example `gulp release` will create a release with `_development` appended to the end.
 The development profile (see [Profiles](#profiles)) will be run on the release.
 Likewise `gulp release --config production` will run the production profile on the release.

-<a name="server"></a>
-## Server
-You can launch the built in web server with BrowserSync simply by running `gulp serve`.
-This will provide a local and external address to test your apps in sync with other browsers. `gulp serve` will automatically look for changes in the following files: `.html`, `.php`, `.css`, `.js` and any images in the image folder.

-The `gulp serve` command takes an optional parameter to provide a proxy URL, for example: `gulp serve --url http://vagrant.dev/` (you must supply the root domain, i.e. no sub folders).
-If this is supplied you files will be served through a proxy.
-This means you could serve a local environment such as Vagrant on a local network without any additional changes to local environment (in Vagrant's case, the .Vagrantfile).
-If the URL parameter is not provided, files from the `./src` directory will be served instead.

-<a name="pagespeed"></a>
-## PageSpeed
-You can run Google PageSpeed insights by running `gulp pagespeed`.
-By default this will check `http://google.com` in `desktop` mode.
-You can specify a URL and mode simply by passing the relevant parameter.
-For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.

 <a name="working-with-scss"></a>
 ## Working with SCSS